Rippling is going global.

 - An inability to prorate compensation for new hires, departing employees, or for changes that take effect in the middle of a pay period

-We’ve compiled a list of questions to ask your prospective global payroll or EOR vendor to help illustrate some of these differences.
+We’ve compiled a list of questions to ask your prospective global payroll vendor to help illustrate some of these differences.

 Hire people globally in 90 seconds